ncncff51131420/NinePointsImageDemo/README.md

 which means that the content fills the area.
 After the content exceeds this area, the image will be stretched

 Etc...

+if find some question or other suggest please tell me QQ:515588601@qq.com.